vikrant13572/Robotic-Dog-2025-26/README.md

    - Board
    - COM Port

-4. Upload the program to the ESP32/ESP8266.
+4. Upload the program to Arduino UNO.

 5. Power the robot and observe the movement.